kinaz-xxr/Battleship/README.md

 # Battleship
 A Battleship Game
-This is a game I made with JavaFX in highschool.
-The same is a single-player game where you will be playing against the computer.
+This is a game I made with Java and JavaFX library in highschool.\n The game is a single-player game where you will be playing against the computer.
-First, you place your ships (press 'ENTER' to place the ship, use the arrow keys to rotate them if you desire).
-Then, you will try to hit the computer's ship by clicking the boxes.
+Like an orginal Battleship game, you will place your ships on a 5x5 board.
+Then you will try to hit the computer's ships by selecting the square.
+The CPU's moves are enhanced instead of being random so watch out!
-I tried to make the computer's moves smarter (instead of moving random) by making it moves by a patter of the ship.
-For instance, if the computer hit twice, it would choose the box with the same direction for its next move.
-If that doesn't hit, then it would hit the surrounding boxes.
-You win by destroying all the enemy's ships.